Patterson State Park Pavilion: (3 miles east of Cherry Springs S.P.)

 Image and Comments by Roger Wolfe.
 I used a 24mm Tamron at f8 for 20 seconds and ISO 1600.
 White balance was set on daylight and the pavilion was “painted with light” for about 10 seconds.
 If I were to do it again, I would open up a stop or two, lower the ISO a stop or two, increase the exposure time and wait for the darn planes to go away.
 I also would have turned noise reduction on; I had it turned off for attempted deep sky images at Cherry Springs. -Roger Wolfe

-In mid-February the core of the milky way becomes visible in the pre-dawn hours before sunrise.
+In mid-February, the core of the milky way becomes visible in the pre-dawn hours before sunrise.
 It is only visible for a short time.
 It will be above the horizon during the day.
 Of course not the time to go hunting.
 The core becomes visible for a longer time frame each night.
 It peaks in June & July when the core will be viewable all night.
-The best time is around midnight.
+The best time is around midnight in the mid-summer.
 After this, the cycle goes in the opposite direction.
 Milky way visibility begins to decrease and go in the opposite direction becoming more and more visible after dusk.
 It will then disappear again in the winter months.
 Around the beginning of November, it is no longer visible.

 Where to Eat and Stay – Our Top Picks